yiyus/tce-make/README.md

 - Build-deps: dependencies to build the extensions
 - Make: commands to run before building extensions

+Lines starting with # are ignored.

 The commands in Make must fill the directory EXTENSION to build EXTENSION.tcz and the corresponding EXTENSION.tar.gz.bfe file.

-More than one extension can be generated from the same tcm file (useful for example to create -doc packages).
+One extension is generated for each title in the tcm file (useful for example to create -doc packages).
+Once a new title is defined, the contents of all the info fields is inherited from the previous one, but they can be redefined.

 For more information, see the included .tcm files.